Frequently Asked Questions...

 Although I am a U.S. citizen (see about Green Card Holders below), I have lived most of my life outside the United States.
 I work outside the United States and have no income from U.S. sources.
 Do I really have to file a U.S. tax return?

 As a U.S. citizen, you are taxed by the United States on a world-wide basis.
 It doesn't matter that you never even set foot in the United States or have no income from U.S. sources.
 The United States is one of only two countries in the world that imposes income tax based on citizenship and residency.
 U.S. income tax filing is triggered by income level and marital status.
-In general, if you earned more than around U.S.$10,000 from any source around the world in a year, you can expect to have a federal filing obligation (state returns are in general not required unless one has income from the state, e.g. from a rental property in a State).
-In determining what counts towards income for determining whether one has to file a federal return, you need to factor in gross income, e.g. gross rents, wages, interest, dividends and capital gains.
-Assume any and all income is taxable, including foreign government benefits such as unemployment pay, maternity pay, and German Elterngeld.
-Please note that for some taxpayers, the filing requirement starts at around $400 of income.
+In general, if you earned more than around U.S. $12,000 from any source around the world in a year, you can expect to have a federal filing obligation (state returns are in general not required unless one has income from the state, e.g. from a rental property in a State).
+In determining what counts towards income for determining whether one has to file a federal income tax return, you need to factor in 'gross income', e.g. gross rents, gross wages, gross amounts of interest, dividends and capital gains, before applying deductible expenses.
+You should assume that any and all income is taxable, including foreign government benefits such as unemployment pay, maternity pay, and German Elterngeld.
+For self-employment income, the filing requirement starts at around US$400 of income, for taxpayers filing separately from their spouses, the filing requirement starts from US$5 of gross income.
+Children are not exempt from the worldwide filing requirement and children typically have a lower filing threshold, in most cases starting with US$1,100 of 'gross' investment income.
+They are also subject to the Kiddie Tax Regime which applies the parents' U.S. tax rate to a portion of the child's income.

 Green Card Holders (or long-term Permanent Residents) living outside the United States have the same income tax and information filing requirements as U.S. citizens living abroad.